-Among the most prized salmon species targeted by northwest anglers are the trophy sized Chinook and steelhead.
+Among the most prized salmon species targeted by northwest anglers and skagit river fishing guides alike are the trophy sized Chinook and steelhead.
 Summer runs of Kings and Sleelys hit the river in June and begin working their way up the river system.
 Many anglers hit the area in Mableton where the Cascade and Skagit join, while others prefer the less crowded areas up by the Sauk river.

-Fall runs offer up the ever flavorful Coho and on odd numbered years the Skagit gets huge runs of Pink salmon then in November the Chum start to run.
+Skagit River Fishing Guides also hit the river for fall runs that offer up the ever flavorful Coho and on odd numbered years the Skagit gets huge runs of Pink salmon until November when the Chum start to enter the river.

 Other highly prized species in the Skagit river are Dolly Varden, Cutthroat and larger than life Rainbow trout.
-These beautiful fish are generally running in the river eating of the tasty eggs left behind by the many spawning salmon that run the river throughout the year.
+These beautiful fish are generally running in the river eating the tasty eggs left behind by the many spawning salmon that spawn the river throughout the year.

 Winter is time for the hatchery winter steelhead runs that fire up in December and January.
 For those who wish to brave the cold the Skagit is sure to please.
 If you would like to find out where to go to get on the water on the Skagit river check out The Lunker’s Guide.
 They off